chrnueve/udooImaxdi/README.md

 udooImaxdi
 ==========

-Kernel Optimizations for Udoo used in Imaxdi
+Scripts used for fast building Kernel on Udoo